-Due to the continued spread of COVID-19, ongoing travel restrictions and limited access to ports around the world, in March 2020, we implemented a voluntary suspension of all cruise voyages across our three brands.
-The Company has announced its phased relaunch plans for all 28 ships across its three brands which began with Norwegian Jade on July 25, 2021 and continues through April 1, 2022.
-The first cruise to commence in the U.S. was on August 7, 2021 with Norwegian Encore sailing to Alaska from Seattle.
-The Company expects to have approximately 40% of capacity operating by September 30, 2021 and approximately 75% by December 31, 2021 with the full fleet expected to be back in operation by April 1, 2022.
+Due to the impact of COVID-19, travel restrictions and limited access to ports around the world, in March 2020, the Company implemented a voluntary suspension of all cruise voyages across our three brands.
+As of the date hereof, 11 of our ships were operating with guests on board as part of our phased return to service.
+The Company continues to execute on the phased relaunch plans for its 28-ship fleet.
+The Company expects to have approximately 75% of capacity operating by December 31, 2021 with the full fleet expected to be back in operation by April 1, 2022.
 Certain sailings have been or may be cancelled in conjunction with the new voyage resumption plans for each vessel.
 As a result of the unprecedented circumstances caused by the pandemic, we are not able to predict the full impact of the pandemic on our Company.
 Refer to "Item 1A.
 Risk Factors" for further details regarding the significant impact the COVID-19 pandemic has had, and is expected to continue to have, on our financial condition and operations.